pemadolker/pemadolker.github.io/_posts/2024-05-31-DBS101_FlippedClass11.md

 - Real-Time Databases
 Real-time databases prioritize transactions with deadlines, influencing concurrency control decisions.
 High-priority transactions may preempt lower-priority ones to meet deadlines.
 Optimistic concurrency control reduces missed deadlines more effectively than traditional locking protocols, enhancing system responsiveness and reliability.

+### Conclusion
+Throughout this flipped class on concurrency control, I've gained insights into the fundamental importance of locks in ensuring data integrity and consistency in database transactions.
+We've explored the mechanisms of shared and exclusive locks, delved into the Two-Phase Locking protocol, and examined strategies for managing deadlocks through detection and prevention methods.
+Moreover, we've explored advanced techniques like timestamp ordering concurrency control, Multi-Version Concurrency Control (MVCC), and Snapshot Isolation (SI), each offering unique approaches to managing concurrent access to data while maintaining consistency and performance.
+Overall, this session has provided a comprehensive understanding of concurrency control in database systems, essential for ensuring reliable and efficient transaction processing.